vozlt/nginx-module-vts/README.md

 * **name**
   * requestCounter
     * The total number of client requests received from clients.
+  * requestMsecCounter
+    * The number of accumulated request processing time in milliseconds.
   * requestMsec
     * The average of request processing times in milliseconds.
+  * responseMsecCounter
+    * The number of accumulated only upstream response processing time in milliseconds.
   * responseMsec
     * The average of only upstream response processing times in milliseconds.
   * inBytes